US Awaits Word on 2nd Vaccine as COVID-19 Outbreak Worsens

 Health

 The go-ahead from the FDA would mark the world’s first authorization of Moderna’s shots.
-Large but unfinished studies show that both vaccines appear safe and strongly protective, though Moderna's is easier to handle, since it does not need to be kept at ultra-frozen temperatures like the Pfizer-BioNTech shot.
+Large but unfinished studies show that both vaccines appear safe and strongly protective, though Moderna's is easier to handle, since it does not need to be kept at ultra-frozen temperatures.
 Both require two doses for full protection.

-A second vaccine represents a ray of hope amid despair as the virus continues to spread unabated even before holiday gatherings certain to fuel the outbreak.
+A second vaccine represents a ray of hope amid despair as the virus continues to spread unabated even before holiday gatherings that are certain to fuel the outbreak.

 The scourge has claimed more than 310,000 U.S. lives and killed 1.6 million people worldwide.
 New cases in the U.S. are running at over 216,000 per day on average.
 Deaths per day have hit all-time highs, eclipsing 3,600 on Wednesday.

-California has emerged as one of the most lethal hot spots, with hospitals running out of intensive care beds and ambulances lining up outside emergency rooms in scenes reminiscent of the calamity around New York City last spring.
-California on Friday reported over 41,000 new cases and 300 more deaths in a single day.
+California has emerged as one of the worst hot spots, with hospitals running out of intensive care beds and ambulances lining up outside emergency rooms in scenes reminiscent of the calamity around New York City last spring.
+California on Friday reported over 41,000 new cases and 300 more deaths.

 “I am fearful it will be worse than what we saw in New York,” said Dr. Marc Futernick, an emergency room physician in Los Angeles.
 When New York’s hospitals were in crisis, health care workers from across the country came to help out.